Woman Sues Chicago Animal Care And Control, After Her Lost Dog Was Put Up For Adoption And New Family Won't Give Him Back

 “You guys should have a heart and give me back my dog,” added Moran-West.

-Moran-West is 20 now and wants to be a veterinarian, with hopes of one day reuniting lost dogs with their families.MORE NEWS: How Helpful Are Home Rapid Antigen Tests In Detecting Omicron COVID-19 Variant?
+Moran-West is 20 now and wants to be a veterinarian, with hopes of one day reuniting lost dogs with their families.MORE NEWS: Kittens Stolen From Traveler At O'Hare Airport Have Been Found

 We reached out to the city’s Animal Care and Control agency and Fetching Tails, and had not heard back late Tuesday.